vparmac/personal_website/ParmaWebsite/content/authors/Hackl/_index.md

 Master student

 *Valentina is a great mentor both in professional and personal belongings.
-I really appreciate how she gave me the feeling that my opinion matters despite many mistakes from my end.*
+I really appreciate how she gave me the feeling that my opinion matters even though I had no experience in this area of research.*